Is Smoking Sin?

 Sin no longer has power over the truly converted person (Romans 6:14).
 God promises to cleanse us of sin if we are willing to confess our sin.
 “If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness” (1 John 1:9).
 In other words, God has obligated Himself to cleanse us of the sin of smoking if we repent, acknowledge our sin, and call upon Him for the extra help we need.
 God will help you if you humbly pray to Him for help (Psalm 103:11-14; Isaiah 55:7-9).

 Stop all smoking completely.
 Smoking is an addiction.
 Trying to quit gradually only feeds the addiction.
 You should quit suddenly and totally!
-It is not easy to quit suddenly, but it is the most successful way.
+It is not easy, but it is the most successful way.
 Commit yourself to quitting.
 Throw away all cigarettes, snuff or pipe tobacco.
 Get rid of all those things that focus your attention on smoking, such as favorite lighters, cigarette cases or pipes.
 Then never buy another ounce of tobacco!

 The actual physical discomfort of nicotine withdrawal usually subsides within three to five days of your last cigarette (this differs with each person).
 The psychological withdrawal usually takes much longer.
 You may experience tension, hunger and symptoms of restlessness.
 These discomforts will subside.
 Usually the habit of smoking can be broken in 21 to 30 days.